AaltoSciComp/scicomp-docs/triton/usage/quotas.rst

 Triton has quotas which limit both the space usage and number of files.
-The quota for your home directory is 10GB, for $WRKDIR by default is 200GB, and project directories depending on request.
+The quota for your home directory is 10GB, for $WRKDIR by default is 200GB, and project directories depending on request (as of 2021).
 These quotas exist to avoid usage exploding without anyone noticing.
 If you ever need more space, just ask.
 We'll either give you more or find a solution for you.

 There is a inode (number of files) quota of 1 million, because scratch is not that great for too many small files.
 If you have too many small files, see `the page on small files <smallfiles>`.

 Lustre (scratch/work) quotas